aljazsim/validation-framework-for-typescript/Readme.md

 ### Validation context

-Sometimes you want the validation  attributes to be executed only  in certain cases.
+Sometimes you want the validation decorators to be executed only  in certain cases.
 This is where validation context comes in.
 The default validation context is always used (ValidationContext.default), which has actually null as a value.
 But let's say, you want to use a validation only if the object has not yet been saved to the database:

  ```typescript
 import { CannotBeNull, Validatable } from "validation-framework";